Community care software subscription audit

 Aged-care and community-care software demand is real — but the audit opportunity is the subscription layer

-Today’s AU keyword check showed measurable demand for aged care software and community care software.
+Today’s DataForSEO AU live check showed community care software at 30 monthly searches, aged care software at 140 / $19.77 CPC / $23.49 high bid, home care software at 110 / $9.10 CPC / $13.23 high bid, and support coordination software at 140 / $25.25 CPC / $33.06 high bid.
 StackSmart is not trying to replace those operating platforms.
-The buyer-intent wedge is practical: smaller owner-led providers already have care-management, rostering, payroll, SMS, forms, document, compliance, accounting, and marketing subscriptions, but no mature procurement function to keep the stack clean.
-A billing-export audit turns that messy renewal picture into a simple owner/operator action list.
+The buyer-intent wedge is practical: owner-led 5-50 staff providers already have care-management, rostering, payroll, SMS, forms, document, compliance, accounting, and marketing subscriptions, but no mature procurement function to keep the stack clean.
+A billing-export audit turns that messy renewal picture into a simple owner/operator keep, cancel, downgrade, consolidate, renegotiate, and renewal-owner action list.

 Roster and coordinator seats